zzq1zh/Text-Conditoned-I-JEPA/README.md

 ## Optional: Weights & Biases

 Omit `--no-wandb` to log runs.
 Configure `WANDB_API_KEY` / `WANDB_PROJECT` in `.env` or the CLI (see `text_cond_train.py --help`).

-## License / course policy

-If this is a course submission, follow your instructor’s rules for attribution, dataset use, and what may be published publicly.